jundalisay/superb/content/en/research/newton/system/orbits.md

 From
-this consideration it will best appear that the weights of all the planets are one to another as their forces.THE SYSTEM OF THE WORLD. should be glad the diameters of the planets were more accurately and that may be done, if a lamp, set at a great distance, is made to shine through a circular hole, and both the hole and the light of the
+this consideration it will best appear that the weights of all the planets are one to another as their forces. should be glad the diameters of the planets were more accurately and that may be done, if a lamp, set at a great distance, is made to shine through a circular hole, and both the hole and the light of the